kousalya-dev/kousalya-dev/README.md

 ## 💼 Career Goals

-🎯 My short-term goal is to transition into a high-impact, full stack development role at a top-tier company like **Deloitte**.
+🎯 My short-term goal is to transition into a high-impact, full stack development role at a top-tier company.
-💸 Targeting 20+ LPA based on my skill set, performance, and current learning track.

 ---